monalily/conest/README.md

 # conest

-using flexbox to design and build the layout for a company(fake)’s homepage.
+using flexbox to design and build the layout for an imaginaged company's homepage.